Industry Analysis & Industry Trends

 Industry Report - Starting a New Business Chapter

 The barriers to entry in the Snack Food Production industry are moderate and depend on the scale of production the entrant pursues.
 The scale of production defines the level of capital, technology, labour and enterprise required to begin operations.
 New entrants that aim to be competitive with medium- to large-size companies would need to heavily invest in equipment and machinery for production.
-Those that cannot afford these initial investments would be unable to enter the industry.
+Those that cannot afford these initial investments would be unable to compete on a large scale.

-Another threat facing potential new entrants is the established industry players, especially among PepsiCo and Old Dutch... purchase to read more
+Another barrier facing potential new entrants is the success of large incumbents, especially PepsiCo and Old Dutch... purchase to read more